prebid/prebid.github.io/dev-docs/pb7-notes.md

 ## Regulatory and consent strings

 TCF1 is no longer supported by the Consent Management (GDPR) module.
-The Consent Management USP module now defaults to framework 'iab' and will work without configuration if installed.
+The Consent Management USP module now defaults to framework 'iab' and will work without configuration if installed and a functioning __uspapi() exists on the page.

 ## First Party Data